-- 1.6.
-In a mixed-occupancy building of fewer than three stories, containing a Group B or M occupancy mixed with Group F, Division 1 or 2; Group H, Division 1, 2, 3, 4 or 5; Group S, Division 1, or 2; or Group U occupancies, an elevator need not be provided, if the Group B or M occupancy is less than 3,000 square feet (279 m2) on any floor level without an accessible route. - 1.7.
+- or Group M occupancy mixed with Group F, Division 1 or 2; Group H, Division 1, 2, 3, 4, 5, 6 or 7; Group S, Division 1, 2 or 5; or Group U, Division 1 or 2 occupancies, an elevator need not be provided, if the Group B or Group M occupancy is less than 3,000 square feet (279 m2) on any floor level without an accessible route. - 1.7.
 In a building or occupancy of fewer than two stories, an elevator need not be provided to a mezzanine that is less than 3,000 square feet (279 m2). - 2.
-In private membership clubs and churches, an elevator need not be provided to a level that is less than 4,000 square feet (372 m^2) . - 3.
-In affected buildings of fewer than two stories, an elevator need not be provided in the portion of the building that is classified as Group I, Division 3, jail or prison, or similar occupancy if: - 3.1.
+In private membership clubs and churches, an elevator need not be provided to a level that is less than 4,000 square feet (372 m2). - 3.
+In affected buildings of fewer than two stories, an elevator need not be provided in the portion of the building that is classified as Group I, Division 3 jail or prison, or similar occupancy if: - 3.1.
 At least 2 percent, but not less than one cell or room, of the housing or holding cells or rooms are accessible on an accessible route; - 3.2.
 Accessible cells dispersed among all categories and types of general housing and holding areas; - 3.3.
-At least one of each type of special holding cells provided for uses, such as protective custody, disciplinary detention, detoxification and medical isolation is accessible; and
+At least one of each type of special holding cells provided for uses such as protective custody, disciplinary detention, detoxification and medical isolation is accessible; and - 3.4.

-3.4.
 All public-, common- and employee-use areas are accessible on an accessible route.

 1108.3.1.2 Covered multifamily dwellings, congregate residences and Group SR occupancies.
-In other than affected buildings, elevators need not be provided within congregate residences and Group SR occupancies of fewer than three stories, within Group R, Division 2, apartments or within adaptable dwelling units.
+In other than affected buildings, elevators need not be provided within congregate residences and Group SR occupancies of fewer than three stories, within Group R, Division 1 apartments or within adaptable dwelling units.
 See Section 1106.1.10 for adaptable dwelling unit requirements.
 Where elevators are provided in a building or portion thereof, at least one elevator shall serve each level, including mezzanines.

-Exception: In Group R, Division 2, apartment occupancies located in a mixed-occupancy building, an elevator provided to serve the first level containing dwelling units need not serve other levels.
+Exception: In Group R, Division 1 apartment occupancies located in a mixed occupancy building, an elevator provided to serve the first level containing dwelling units need not serve other levels.

 1108.3.2 Elevator design.
-All elevators, required or provided, shall be located on an accessible route and shall be designed and constructed to comply with Sections 1108.3.2.1 through 1108.3.2.11, Chapter 30 and the Oregon Elevator Specialty Code.
+All elevators, required or provided, shall be located on an accessible route and shall be designed and constructed to comply with Chapter 30 and the Oregon Elevator Specialty Code.

-- 1. Private elevators serving only one dwelling unit need not be accessible. - 2.
+Private elevators serving only one dwelling unit need not be accessible.
 Where more than one elevator is provided in a building, elevators used exclusively for movement of freight need not be accessible.